-The antiphon for this week from Isaiah 42:1 also reminds us that Jesus' baptism is an indication that He is chosen by God to be the savior.
+The antiphon for this week from Isaiah 42:1 also reminds us that Jesus' baptism is an indication that He was chosen by God to be the savior.

 But Psalm 2 is particularly appropriate for this time in the history of our country.
 It seems to me that many in our country have become overly fixated on politics.
-The chaos at our Capitol last week is just the latest in a string of heated demonstrations and riots that have gripped our nation in recent months.
+The chaos at our Capitol three years ago continues to make headlines.
+But it was just one of many heated demonstrations by those on both extremes of the political spectrum that have gripped our nation in recent years.
 There seems to be hardly anyone in our country that hasn't chosen sides.
 Psalm 2 provides an important correction for a time like this.